Can We Predict Performance of Large Models across Vision-Language Tasks?: Related Works

 Recent works introduce unified frameworks to assess models across multiple benchmarks using a single codebase, such as VLMEvalKit~\citep{VLMEvalKit}, LMMs-Eval~\citep{lmms_eval}, and HEMM~\citep{hemm}.
 Our study builds on these efforts by consolidating their frameworks and integrating models in Prismatic VLMs series~\citep{prismatic,universal}.

 Predicting unknown model performance can reduce the evaluation cost.
-Recent works select a coreset of samples from a large benchmark, for evaluating LLMs~\citep{tinybenchmarks,efficient_benchmarking} and LVLMs~\citep{lmms_eval,lime}.
+Prior works select a coreset of samples from a large benchmark, for evaluating large language models (LLMs)~\citep{tinybenchmarks,efficient_benchmarking} and LVLMs~\citep{lmms_eval,lime}.
 The performance of a specific model on the coreset is used to estimate its performance on the full benchmark.
-Besides, prior studies estimate model performance on an unlabeled test set based on distribution shift~\citep{autoeval}, confidence scores~\citep{doc,bbs}, or LLM feedback~\citep{llm_as_judge}.
-Instead of running models on a coreset or an unlabeled set, our framework predicts unknown performance by utilizing the correlation between model performances across benchmarks.
+Besides, existing studies estimate model performance on an unlabeled test set based on distribution shift~\citep{autoeval}, confidence scores~\citep{doc,bbs}, or LLM feedback~\citep{llm_as_judge}.
+Instead of running models on a coreset or an unlabeled set, our framework predicts unknown performance by utilizing the correlation between model performances across benchmarks, and is complementary to coreset-based ones (see \secref{sec:coreset_plus_ours}).

+A concurrent study by~\citet{zhang2024collaborative} applies deep matrix factorization to predict LLM performance.
+Their goal and methodology differ from ours.
+First, their work aims to explore whether LLM performance can be predicted except using scaling laws, while we focus on improving evaluation efficiency.
+Second, they use neural networks for prediction, whereas we adopt PMF with MCMC, which allows us to quantify uncertainty in performance prediction.

-Another related direction is adaptive testing~\citep{irt_eval,lifelong}.
-Given a new model, only a subset of samples is selected based on sample difficulty for evaluating the new model.
-While their work focuses on sample-level testing with a single metric, our approach operates at the dataset level, using six different metrics.
-Furthermore, instead of relying on statistically inferred sample difficulty, we propose a method to rank model-dataset pairs for evaluation based on uncertainty in performance prediction from MCMC.
+Another related direction is adaptive testing~\citep{irt_eval,lifelong}, \ie adaptively selecting a subset of samples for evaluation.
+While prior work relies on statistically inferred sample difficulty, we propose a method to rank model-dataset pairs for evaluation based on uncertainty in performance prediction from MCMC.